 - Course Policies

 - A note about contacting me: The best way to reach me with or without an appointment is via email.
 Please use Canvas email (see below).
 I check my email frequently, and will respond to you within 1 business day.
-As you will see in the course orientation, if you have a question regarding course content I request that you use the discussion board.
+If you have a question regarding course content (unless you do not want others to see it) I request that you use the Questions about EME 444? discussion board.
 This may help other students who have the same or similar question.

 - Phone: (302)747-0638.
 You are welcome to call or text.
 If you need immediate help, a text message is the best way to get a hold of me.
 If I do not respond immediately, I will respond as soon as possible.